What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Formalism

 \subsection{Setting}

 We consider an arbitrarily-indexed collection of probability distributions of the form

-for observable random variables $X, Y,...$ and where each probability distribution instance is labelled by a value of some otherwise arbitrary (and possibly multi-/infinite-dimensional) indexing `parameter' $\theta \in \Theta$.
+for observable random variables $X, Y,...$ and where each probability distribution instance is labelled by a value of some otherwise arbitrary (and possibly multi-/infinite-dimensional) index $\theta \in \Theta$.
 We make no assumption about the existence or not of densities for probability measures.
+As noted by \cite{Evans2002-as} this formalism can accommodate `nonparametric' problems by allowing the indexing space to be arbitrary and possibly infinite-dimensional.
+We similarly believe that it is important to maintain the presence of an abstract indexing space, even when dealing with infinite-dimensional problems, for reasons that will hopefully become clear.

-The family in \eqref{eq-family} above is best thought of as a function, which we call, using the language of inverse problems, the \textit{forward mapping}:
+The family in \eqref{eq-family} above is best thought of as a function, which we call, using the language of inverse problems \citep{Evans2002-as}, the \textit{forward mapping}:

 \begin{definition}[Forward mapping] The function $P$, where